38 Types of Spiders in Maryland

 37. Triangulate Cobweb Spider

-Triangulate Cobweb spiders are the only ones building a triangulated web in the world.
-The web is not sticky, so it is not used to catch food.
+Triangulate Cobweb spiders are the only ones building a triangulated web worldwide.
+The web is not sticky and is not used to catch food.

-Instead, these spiders rely on their prey becoming caught in the web and wrapping themselves up in it before being eaten.
+Instead, these spiders rely on their prey to become caught in the web and wrap themselves up before being eaten.

 Triangulatus Cobweb spiders are found mostly in Eastern North America but can also be found as far south as Florida and west as Texas.